EarthScope/rover/docs/commands.md

 #### SNCLQ and Samplerate

-Query parameters can be named (network, station, location, channel, qualit, samplerate) and unambiguous abbreviations are accepted.
+Query parameters can be named (network, station, location, channel, quality, samplerate) and unambiguous abbreviations are accepted.
 Alternative SNCLQ can be supplied (which can be truncated on the right, but must contain at least one period).

 The wildcards '*' and '?' can be used.